• Home

 Children follow the Early Years Foundation Stage (EYFS) framework.
 There is a balance between adult-directed teaching and child-initiated learning.
 In both indoor and outdoor environments, children learn through play-based and hands-on experiences.

-Specialist subjects start from the Nursery School with Music, Games and French, all taught by qualified teachers once a week.
-Physical education is extended to twice a week for 3 to 4 years old children.
+Specialist subjects start from the nursery school with music, games and French, all taught by qualified teachers once a week.
+Physical education is extended to twice a week for children aged three to four.

 Pastoral Care

-With a clear focus on well-being, children grow in confidence, self-belief and resilience during their two years in Nursery School.
-Time is dedicated to mindfulness activities such as breathing techniques, yoga poses, and movement breaks, as well as enjoying the therapeutic benefits of nature in our on-site outdoor learning areas.
+With a clear focus on wellbeing, children grow in confidence, self-belief and resilience during their two years in the nursery school.
+Time is dedicated to mindfulness activities such as breathing techniques, yoga poses, and movement breaks, as well as enjoying the therapeutic benefits of nature in on-site outdoor learning areas.

 Recent Scholarships

-Nursery School children move to our Lower School at the age of four.
-From there, we cater to children’s most unique pathways.
-Pupils win scholarships to a wide range of day and boarding schools every year.
+Children move to Devonshire House’s lower school at the age of four, and from there win scholarships to a wide range of day and boarding schools every year.

 Head Teacher’s Philosophy